splynx/docs/files/en/networking/authentication_of_customers/vbng_ipoe_radius/vbng_ipoe_radius.md

 ##### STEP 2 - Creating a domain, Authentication template, Radius Authentication group

- On this screen you an see full domain configuration and authentication template what bind to domain:
+ On this screen you can see full domain configuration and authentication template what bind to domain:

  ![](img_7.png)